A Texas driver license or ID card may be provided free-of-charge to a veteran of the United States Armed Forces if the veteran:

 Verification of Veteran and Discharge Status

-Veterans must visit a driver license office and present their DD-214, DD-215, NGB-22, or U.S. Department of Veterans Affairs disability letter.
+Veterans must visit a driver license office and present their DD-214, DD-215, NGB-22, U.S. Department of Veterans Affairs disability letter, or U.S. Department of Veterans Affairs Proof of Service/Verification of Honorable Service Card.
 The document can be a copy or an original, but it must show that the veteran received an honorable discharge or a general discharge (under honorable conditions).
+The veteran must provide a written request for the designation.

 Veterans who are out of the state may request the veteran designation by mailing the following: